Wisp Unification Theory

 It is a substance that is made from tiny particles called wisps.
 I call empty space "zero-state space", and full space "one-state space".
 We think of space as being void, but in reality it is full of weightless one-state particles (wisps).
 The ether is responsible for the propagation of light and force.
 No friction force exists between wisps, but they are bound together by a strong force - wisp force, which is similar in strength to the nuclear force.
 It is the fifth force in nature, from which the other four forces are derived.

-In free space, wisps are in closer together and the binding force is at its greatest.
-Close to large material bodies, wisp space density reduces as wisps are forced apart by curvature, and the binding force is weaker.
+In free space, wisps are in closer together and the binding force is at its least.
+Close to large material bodies, wisp space density reduces but wisps are forced apart by curvature, and the binding force is greater.
+Close to bodies the circular curvature causes the binding force to follow the inverse square law.

 The ether density in "empty space" is far greater than any substance known to man.